LafeLabs/chaos/README.md

 ## To replicate the game:

 1. choose a name for a space about a mile across
-1. go find a shared public place in that space, give it a name
+2. go find a shared public place(about the size of a street corner or bus stop) in that space, give it a name
-2. write a quest to make that place better
+3. write a quest to help the community in that place specifically
-3. tell place and quest to an operator, who will write a scroll, post it and give you the address
+4. give place and quest to an operator, who will write a scroll, post it and give you the address
-4. create white rabbit for the scroll
+5. create white rabbit for the scroll

 ## To replicate CHAOS system